yowainwright/pastoralist/README.md

   "appendix": {
     // the resolution/override is stringified with it's version "trim@^0.0.3": {
-      // rootDeps is array of root dependencies which can be mapped to this override/resolution dependency "rootDeps": ["markdown-lint"],
       // dependents cantain dependents which actuall require the override/resolution dependency "dependenents": {
         "remark-parse": "4.0.0"